Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Experiments

-In the previous experiments, the explanation methods used in the training and testing phase were the same.
-To test whether our finding still holds when the explanation methods in the testing phase are not the same as the training phase, in this experiment, we use the same model trained with Gradient × Input (thus the classification robustness is the same for different testing phases), but change two different explanation methods (Gradient and Guide Propagation) in the testing phase.
-The results are shown in~\cref{fig:transfer}, where the detailed value of this experiment can be found in Appendix~\cref{tab:transfer}.
-While with the same classification robustness (as shown in~\cref{tab:main_conv}, under adversarial accuracy in CIFAR10), there is a huge difference between $SEP_{pos}$ and $SEP_{neg}$ w.r.t the explanation losses (both at the start and the end).
-This indicates even with different explanation methods in the testing phase, the explanation robustness still does not show strong correlations with adversarial robustness.
+To test if our findings hold when using different explanation methods during testing, in this experiment, we use the same model trained with Gradient × Input (thus the classification robustness is the same for different testing phases), but change two different explanation methods (Gradient and Guide Propagation) in the testing phase.
+The results on CIFAR10 are shown in~\cref{fig:transfer}, where the detailed value of this experiment can be found in Appendix~\cref{tab:transfer}.
+While with the same classification robustness (as shown in~\cref{tab:main_conv}, under adversarial accuracy in CIFAR10), there is a huge difference between $\ours_{pos}$ and $\ours_{neg}$ w.r.t the explanation losses (both at the start and the end).
+This indicates that even with different explanation methods in the testing phase, the explanation robustness still does not show strong correlations with adversarial robustness.